cosmos/interchain-security/docs/docs/validators/partial-set-security-for-validators.md

 :::tip
-By setting the `consumer-pub-key`, a validator can both opt in to a chain, as well as, assign a public key on a consumer chain.
+By setting the `consumer-pub-key`, a validator can both opt in to a chain as well as assign a public key on a consumer chain.
 Note that a validator can always issue a [key assignment](../features/key-assignment.md) at a later stage to assign a new consumer public key on a chain.
 The key-assignment [rules](../features/key-assignment.md#rules) still apply when setting `consumer-pub-key` when opting in.